Pozzo and Lucky, Control and Chaos: Beckett’s ‘Waiting for Godot’

 On Fair Verona

-Hello readers, I recently travelled to Verona, and though I would be loathe to ever make this a permanent travel blog, I would like to take some time here to agree with Shakespeare’s assessment that it is, in the least, indeed fair.
-And yet, I feel that one needs slightly more than a single word to describe just what an impact visiting Verona (and in my particular case, Italy as a […]
+Hello readers, I recently travelled to Verona, and would like to take some time here to agree with Shakespeare’s assessment that it is indeed fair.
+And yet, I feel that one needs slightly more than a single word to describe just what an impact visiting Verona (and in my particular case, Italy as a whole) for the first time truly had on me.
+The first thing that knocked me for […]

 Read more